the slipper fits for 'cinderella' star lily james

 I think the death of acting is when you get bored.
-As an actor you need to challenge yourself and play lots of different roles and keep pushing yourself.
+As an actor, you need to challenge yourself, play lots of different roles, and keep pushing yourself.
 The challenge may not always come in the role, it may come in the director or the genre or the writing.
 I definitely want to push myself and that, I think, is the drama school way.

 What made you want to be an actress?

 I don't actually know.
-I always did singing and dancing and prancing around like an idiot.
+I always did singing, dancing, and prancing around like an idiot.
 My dad would take me to the ballet every year and he'd pile up cushions on the seats and I'd be all dressed up.
-It used to be my favourite thing in the world.
+It used to be my favorite thing in the world.
 And then it turned into musicals.
-I think I saw Mama Mia about five times!
+I think I saw Mamma Mia about five times!
 I've had two best friends play Sophie, so I've seen it lots.

 Is it weird watching people you know act?

 In a way.
 When you know someone and you're having to do scenes with them in a way that isn't your usual friendship, it can be.
 But you know it's an illusion, and you have to enter this alternate world.
 I'm really proud whenever I see my friends doing well.